ull-isaatc/grull_vagrant/README.md

 in a similar manner as ```make``` uses Makefiles.

 The created virtual machines must be provisioned with all the software that we need.
-So here is where we need Chef, a configuration management tool written in Ruby.
+So here is where we use Chef, a configuration management tool written in Ruby.

-Chef is a tool used to streamline the task of configuring and maintaining company's servers, so the same recipes can be used to automatically provision and configure real machines, no only virtual machinen used in development.
+Chef is a tool used to streamline the task of configuring and maintaining company's servers, so the same recipes can be used to automatically provision and configure real machines, no only virtual machines used in development.

 ## Requirements